[Note: This post contains paid affiliate links. Thanks for your support!]

 - 1/2 cup unsalted butter

 - 1 cup packed light brown sugar

 - Preheat oven to 350°F. Butter a 9-inch square or 7 by 11-inch baking dish.
 Put water on to boil.

 - Sift flour and baking powder into a small bowl.
 Set aside.

-High altitude: reduce baking powder and baking soda by 1/8 teaspoon, increase boiling water by 2 to 3 tablespoons, and decrease granulated sugar by around 1/2 to 3/4 teaspoon.
+High altitude: reduce baking powder and baking soda by 1/8 teaspoon each, increase boiling water by 2 to 3 tablespoons, and decrease granulated sugar by around 1/2 to 3/4 teaspoon.
 Above 7,000 feet, reduce baking powder and baking soda by 1/4 teaspoon each, increase boiling water by 3 to 4 tablespoons, and decrease granulated sugar by around 3/4 to 1 teaspoon.